File Formats

 "medyan" Header JSON object.

-header.json["medyan"] contains static metadata about the simulation that is constant over time.
+header.json["medyan"] contains static metadata about the simulation.

 Example header.json "medyan" value